SRB measures for Anosov actions: Anosov actions, dynamical foliations and invariant measures

-Note that if the foliation is $C^k$ with $k>1$ then, by Fubini's theorem, the foliation is absolutely continuous and the conditional measures have $C^{k-1}$ densities .
+Note that if the foliation is $C^k$ with $k>1$ then, by Fubini's theorem, the foliation is absolutely continuous and the conditional measures have $C^{k-1}$ densities.
 It is worthwhile to note that if the foliation is not smooth anymore but only the leaves are, then absolute continuity does not hold in general.
-There are indeed examples of H\"older foliations with smooth leaves that are \emph{not} absolutely continuous (see e.g.\cite[Section 7.4]{Pes04}).
-However, the stable and unstable foliations of Anosov actions are absolutely continuous.
-Even the following significantly stronger statement holds: \begin{prop} Let $X$ be a smooth Anosov action, and let $W^s,W^u$ be the associated stable and unstable foliations.
-Then, $W^s$ and $W^u$ are absolutely continuous in the sense of Definition \ref{def:abscont}.
-Moreover if $U\subset \mc M$ is a product neighbourhood around $m\in U$ of $W^{s/u}$ and an arbitrary smooth transversal complementary foliation $G$, and $v_g$ the Riemannian volume measure on $U$ then there is a continuous function $\delta_{W^{s/u}}:U\to \R^+$ such that
+There are indeed examples of H\"older foliations with smooth leaves that are \emph{not} absolutely continuous (see e.g. \cite[Section 7.4]{Pes04}).
+Thankfully, the stable and unstable foliations of Anosov actions are absolutely continuous.
+This follows from the very general statement \cite[Theorem 7.1]{Pes04}, which concerns (un)stable foliations of partially hyperbolic diffeomorphisms.
+However, we need a more precise statement.